Selected Correspondence Peter

 Cute Hey.
 With a leap of imagination he is no longer responsible for his actions even to the point of killing.
 He becomes quite literally ‘above’ the mundane, the ordinary, the laws, the earthly, the sensate.
 One leaves the wheel of suffering, or earthly existence and transcends.
 This ‘lofty perch’ of the God-man has relevance in the Sannyas world as to his denial of any wrong doing in Rajneeshpuram – not that the American law courts believed him.
 No. 14 will recognize the dis-association of Rajneesh from any of his actions as identical to the position taken by Zen warriors in the ritual slaughter of 300,000 Chinese at Nanking – enthusiastically supported by the Buddhist Masters.

-No wonder you weren’t asking for ‘asking for facts in the forms of Osho’s quotes’ on the topic.
+No wonder you weren’t ‘asking for facts in the forms of Osho’s quotes’ on the topic.

-‘I remember a major turning point came for me when I realized I was causing ‘ripples’ for other people by my every action: however subtle sometimes, however unintentional, however well meaning, but ‘ripples’ nevertheless.
+[Peter]: ‘I remember a major turning point came for me when I realised I was causing ‘ripples’ for other people by my every action: however subtle sometimes, however unintentional, however well meaning, but ‘ripples’ nevertheless.
 And by seeing it I wanted it to stop!
-It became yet another motivation to getting rid of my ‘self’.
+It became yet another motivation to do all I could to aim to eliminate my ‘self’.
 I wanted not only peace for myself, but for others too.’
-Peter’s Journal – Peace
+Peter’s Journal, Peace

 Being a good, kind-hearted, moral and ‘caring’ man at the time it was difficult for me to see this behaviour in myself, or even acknowledge that this was ‘me’ in action, let alone want to put an end to it.
 For the ending of anger – causing ripples – is the ending of ‘me’.
 I used the term ‘causing ripples’ in my journal deliberately for I was nearly always able to control my anger – and most other emotions – and, as such, have not indulged in fights or violent acts, let alone verbal arguments, competitive sports, etc. I was a S.N.A.G., a wimp, a pacifist, a nice guy.
 When I came across Richard and his journal it was the harmless in ‘happy and harmless’ that was really appealing, for I knew that although I was a nice guy I could not honestly say I was harmless.
 In all my relationships, I knew that was as much the cause of dis-harmony as the other.